-CAREER TRANSACTIONS: Selected by N.Y.
+Career transactions: Selected by N.Y.
 Jets in second round of 2005 NFL Draft (47th overall) ...
 Signed with Jets on 7-29-05 ...
-Signed with Tampa Bay as an unrestricted free agent on 3-4-09 ...
-Released by Bucs on 10-6-09 ...
-Signed 12-16-09 ...
-Released by Arizona on 1-1-10 ...
+Signed with Tampa Bay as unrestricted free agent on 3-4-09 ...
+Released by Buccaneers on 10-6-09 ...
+Signed with Arizona on 12-16-09 ...
+Released by Cardinals on 1-1-10 ...
 Signed with Cincinnati as free agent on 4-23-10 ...
 Designated as Bengals franchise player on 3-2-12 ...
 Re-signed with Bengals as designated franchise player on 4-25-12 ...
 Re-signed with Bengals on 3-10-13 ...
 Re-signed with Bengals on 3-9-15.

 The Bengals kick-started free agency Sunday with their major special teams operation intact after they signed kicker Mike Nugent to a two-year deal that sets up Tuesday's official/unofficial opening for free agency.